shaunramsey/portfolio/README.md

 These are just fun images/animations from different renders throughout the years.
 The concept of fun or interesting applies to me - so your mileage may vary.
 Dates are approximations but they should be accurate.
 I'll do my best to contextualize their creation.
 Note that this isn't a full development portfolio but I'll link to some of those [here](Others.md).

-2025.
-March.
+### 2025.

 Continued exploration of fragment shaders on shadertoy today.
 On the way to super fractals, produced the image below, using this [fragment shader](superfractal/lyap.frag).
 I then moved along to my super fractal and used this [fragment shader](superfractal/super.frag) which is obviously derived from the paper and the other fragment shader I wrote.
 Anyway, the impressive bit is 12k iterations at 60fps.
 Gotta love modern GPUs!

 <img src="superfractal/lyap.png" height="200"> <img src="superfractal/superfractal.png" height="200">